-Cyndi Lauper, Whoopi Goldberg and Ciara will host the June 26 opening ceremony of World Pride NYC/Stonewall 50.
-Chaka Khan is also slated to perform!
+Cyndi Lauper, Whoopi Goldberg will host the June 26 opening ceremony of World Pride NYC/Stonewall 50.
+Chaka Khan, Billy Porter, Ciara, and Daya are amongst the names also slated to perform!
 Last month, Grace Jones was announced to headline the June 29 “Pride Island” celebration at Hudson River Park.

 Goldberg has been an LGBTQ advocate for decades, having starred on Broadway and in such films as Sister Act and The Color Purple.
 Goldberg is still recovering from a near-fatal bout of septic pneumonia, but back in her seat on The View.
 Just yesterday, she called a cease-fire when tempers flared between vo-hosts Joy Behar and Meghan McCain.